microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 ```

 If this job definition file were submitted to RAFT, it would cause the following to
-occur:  TODO:correctness
+occur:

+- A container group would be created and be named using the JOBID

-- A container named "MyFirstTool" would fire up, taking the `swaggerLocation` and `host`
+- A container associated with "MyFirstTool" would be created, taking the `swaggerLocation` and `host`
   parameters from the global position, and `toolName` and `outputFolder` parameters
   from the task definition.
 Since there is no `duration` field, it will run until it
-  completes
+  completes.

-- A container named "MySecondTool" would fire up, taking the `swaggerLocation` and `host`
+- A container named "MySecondTool" would be created, taking the `swaggerLocation` and `host`
   parameters from the global position, and `toolName`, `duration`, and `outputFolder`
   parameters from the task definition.
 It will run until it completes, or until 2 hours
-  ten mintues have passed, whichever occurs first
+  ten minutes have passed, whichever occurs first.

-Note that tasks are launched in parallel, and that the overall job is considered complete
+Note that containers (tasks) are launched in parallel within the container group,
+and that the overall job is considered complete once all tasks complete or fail.
-once each task completes.

-For more information...
+For more information on:

-- ... on how a job executes, please see the [How It Works](how-it-works.md) page
+- how a job executes, please see the [How It Works](how-it-works.md) page
-- ... how to adjust how each tool runs in its container, please see the [Onboarding a Tool](how-to-onboard-a-tool.md) page
+- how to adjust how each tool runs in its container, please see the [Onboarding a Tool](how-to-onboard-a-tool.md) page
-- ... on a variety of different ways to use RAFT, please see our [Samples](samples.md) page for a variety of job definion files
+- a variety of different ways to use RAFT, please see our [Samples](samples.md) page for a variety of job definion files

 <br/>